-However, Moses assures them that although he will not go ahead of them, that ‘the Lord your God himself will cross over ahead of you’ (vs.3).
+Moses assures the people however that although he will not go ahead of them, that ‘the Lord your God himself will cross over ahead of you’ (vs.3).
 In vs 6 he says, ‘the Lord your God goes before you, he will never leave you nor forsake you’ (repeated also in vs.8).
 What a promise!
+It was an assurance that God would not desert His people.
 He therefore tells the people to be strong and courageous (vs.6).
 In fact, he repeats this three times, in vs 6, 7 and 8.
 This gave strength to the people who were well used to seeing God go before them as a pillar of cloud and a pillar of fire (Exodus 13:21).
 It is also no coincidence that in Joshua 1:5, once again, God tells Joshua, the new leader, ‘I will never leave you nor forsake you’.

 Friend, what difficult changing circumstances are you going through right now?
 How are you responding to those changes?
 Has fear gripped your heart?
 Do you feel like God is not seeing your situation?
 Remember, ‘He will never leave you nor forsake you’.
 We have a God who never deserts us, specifically in the most difficult moments.

 There is a story of a family whose house caught fire.
 As each parent tried to grab a few belongings and a child’s hand to get out of the house as quickly as possible, the little daughter who was holding the father’s hand, broke free from his grip and ran upstairs to get her teddy bear.
 However, when trying to come down again, she found that she was trapped by the enveloping flames.